troglobit/pimd/README.md

 Example
 -------

-    # This pimd.conf example assumes a router with four interfaces.
     # Interface eth0 is disabled, i.e., pimd will not run there.
-    # The default interface preference 101 has been changed on all
-    # the other interfaces.
     phyint eth0 disable

+    # On this LAN we have a lower numeric IP than other PIM routers
+    # but we want to take care of forwarding all PIM messages.
-    phyint eth1 distance 255
+    phyint eth1 dr-priority 10
-    phyint eth2 distance 250
-    phyint eth3 distance 251

     # Partake in BSR elections on eth1
     bsr-candidate eth1